szabgab/slides/vim/LEARNING.md

-First thing to know is how to exit (quit) from vim: Press ESC then type :q
+First thing to know is how to exit (quit) from vim Press ESC then type :q

 Vim is very different from othere editors.
 Most editors have a single mode of operation in which you can edit text.